bleeptools/spotykach/build.md

   testLED_B();
   testLED_R();
   ```
 - Connect Daisy with a computer and run hardware-test.ino.
 All three leds should lit up.

+### MPR121 touch sensor
+- Place and solder MPR121 female header on the bottom of the board as shown in photo.
+- Place and solder front pannel female header.
+- Place and solder male header to the front panel as shown in the photo.